 My mind felt the pull before my body did.
 My feet kept walking, my fingers skimming, and my mind screamed at them to stop.
 They obeyed.
 I stood as still as if I were playing freeze tag, trying to figure out what had happened.
 I decided that I’d seen something out of the corner of my eye—a black cover with red lettering that had caught my attention.

 I flipped through the pages.
 This book did have pictures, an insert in the middle that featured men and women, some scenery shots, and what looked like family portraits.
 One picture had “Felicity Martinez” written underneath.
-It took up the whole page.
+The portrait took up the whole page.

 The woman in it was beautiful in a way that always drew my eyes to magazine covers.
 Her skin was tinted brown, her long black hair a braided snake over her shoulder.
 She was smiling.
 It showed in her eyes.
 I stared at them the longest, entranced.
 They were an ordinary brown, nothing special, but they made me feel safe, like I could be myself, always.
 She felt familiar and alien all at once.

-Reluctantly, I turned more pages; curiosity got the better of my desire to keep staring.
+Curiosity got the better of my desire to keep staring and, reluctantly, I turned more pages.
 I saw Felicity as a girl, Felicity holding a diploma, Felicity in a wedding dress.
 I turned another page and clenched my fingers until they left indents on the paper.
-Here was Felicity in an orange jumpsuit, blank faced, the beauty siphoned away.
+Here was Felicity in an orange jumpsuit, blank-faced, the beauty siphoned away.
 I began to cry.
 Her expression was stoic but I could feel the grief, the fear, the loneliness.
 It overwhelmed me in a way that felt like being suffocated.

-“Oh, Baby, don’t read that,” she took the book from my hands and gave it a cursory glance.
+“Oh, Baby, don’t read that,” she took the book from my hands and gave it a cursory glance before shoving it back on the shelf.
 “You’ll get nightmares.”
 She took my hand.
 “Let’s go home.”

 I let her lead me from the aisle.
 We were nearly back to the children’s section when I felt that mental nudge, something in the corner of my eye.
 My tears were barely dry, but I knew I couldn’t leave.
 I had to have that book.